idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

 ```

-Users are encouraged to check out the case files (particularly +usr+ and +par+ files) that are provided in VTB repository
+Users are encouraged to check out the case files (particularly +usr+ and +par+ files) that are provided in the VTB repository
 to get a better idea how the RANS and LES cases are established.

 # MSFR CFD Results